Chaseabout Raid: Uprising

 The rebels left Hamilton, and Mary's force, nearby, turned to follow them and in stormy weather several of her followers were drowned in a flood on the way to Callendar.
 On 31 August, Moray and his supporters arrived in Edinburgh with 1,000 or 1,200 men.
 The English diplomat Thomas Randolph doubted that this force could withstand the Queen and King's army, as they lacked "harquebusiers," soldiers with hand-guns.
 Edinburgh Castle was held for the Queen and began to shoot its cannon at the rebels in the town.

 The rebel lords left Edinburgh.
 Mary came back to Edinburgh from Glasgow in early September and retired to Stirling Castle.
 Moray and his followers contemplated making for Carlisle in England.
-She visited Glasgow on 8 September, then on 9 September went to St Andrews securing Castle Campbell and Lochleven Castle on the way.
+She visited Glasgow on 8 September, and a similar declaration was made for the heirs of any casualties among those who fought for her.
+On 9 September she went to St Andrews securing Castle Campbell and Lochleven Castle on the way.
 She went on to Dundee and Perth, then back to Glasgow.

 Moray's supporters retreated to Dumfries.
 On 10 September they sent Robert Melville to ask Elizabeth I of England for guns, money, troops, support from Lord Scrope at Carlisle, and naval assistance in the Forth.

+In response to the Chaseabout Raid, Mary and Darnley appointed Hucheon Rose of Kilravock keeper of Inverness Castle on 22 September 1565.
+The Earl of Huntly was made keeper again in October.

 The English ship, The Aide captained by Anthony Jenkinson arrived in the Forth on 25 September, but was bombarded by the cannon on Inchkeith and returned to Berwick-upon-Tweed.
 Jenkynson intended to prevent Lord Seton bringing more munitions for Mary from France.
+Tents, called "palyeonis" in the Scots language, were sent from Edinburgh to Mary's troops in Nithsdale and Annandale.

+According to George Buchanan, the Queen's cause was aided by John Maxwell, 4th Lord Herries of Terregles who changed sides.
 Moray failed to gather significant support and the rebellion was easily crushed by Mary, forcing Moray to flee.

+This was a victory for Mary, although she had not confronted and defeated the rebels forces.
+On 19 October, Randolph described her return to Edinburgh, the "Queen is nowe retorned from her paynefull and greate jornaye.
+She roode farre with great expedition, myche troble of the whole countrie, and found not them whome she soughte, when she cam to her jornies ende".